wbchristerson/perfect-matchings/README.md

  <img src="images/screenshots/right-selection.png" alt="Right branch selection view.">
 </p>

-The user may then elect to choose edges manual or to allow the program to randomly select edges, adding any individual edge using a pseudo-random number generator with probability 40%.
+The user may then elect to choose edges manually or to allow the program to randomly select edges, adding any individual edge using a pseudo-random number generator with probability 40%.
 Below is a view for making edge selections manually.

 <p align="center">
   <img src="images/screenshots/edge-selection.png" alt="Edge selection view.">